LeonardoSaccotelli/Cost-Sensitive-Learning-For-Myocardial-Infarction-Mortality-Prediction/README.md

 </a>

 ## 📖 Project Description
-This project addresses the critical challenge of predict mortality outcomes due to myocardial infarction within highly **unbalanced datasets**.
+This project addresses the critical challenge of predict mortality outcomes due to myocardial infarction within highly **unbalanced dataset**.
 In the context of myocardial infarction mortality prediction, non-deadly outcomes vastly outnumber deadly outcomes, making standard machine learning approaches biased toward the majority class.

 The core of this research is a comparative analysis between **Static Ensemble Learning** and **Dynamic Ensemble Selection (DES)** under **Cost-Sensitive-Learning** and **Cost-Sensitive-Evaluation** schemas.
 By evaluating how these models behave when the "cost" of misclassification is high, this project aims to identify the most robust architecture for myocardial infarction mortality.